Adhishtanaka/AdsNetwork/Bots/WhatsAppBot/README.md

 - **Interactive Comments**: Add and view comments on advertisements
 - **Convenient WhatsApp Interface**: Access all functionality through simple commands
 - **Ad Notifications**: Receive notifications about new advertisements
+- **Ad Boosting**: Automatically identify and boost important advertisements that haven't been promoted

 ## Available Commands